gausby/processes_presentation/README.md

 iex(1)>
 ```

 Notice that iex restarted; it's counter is back at one.
 We spawned and linked the failing process from iex which took down both processes.
-The iex prompt got restarted because it is supervised by another process, which promptly restarted the process when it got notified of its childs untimely demise.
+The iex prompt got restarted because it is supervised by another process, which promptly restarted the process when it got notified of its child's untimely demise.

 Alternatively `Process.link/1` can be used to create the link on an already created process. `Process.unlink/1` can be used to remove a link, it takes a Pid as the argument.

 Monitoring processes
 --------------------
-Tearing everything down when something fails is a strategy, but sometimes we want to just get notified that a process has died so that we can handle the situration accordingly, ie. respawn it without loosing our state.
+Tearing everything down when something fails is a strategy, but sometimes we want to just get notified that a process has died so that we can handle the situation accordingly, IE. re-spawn it without loosing our state.
 We can use `spawn_monitor/1` to create a monitored process.

 ```elixir
 iex(2)> my_process = spawn_monitor(fn -> raise "oh my, again!" end)